Lorien's Library

 Angela Reinhold — independent AI researcher, founder of Lorien's Library LLC, and computer science student (AI concentration) at Full Sail University.
 ORCID: 0009-0005-5803-8401.

-This research began as a longitudinal self-study of sustained human-AI interaction and expanded into a broader architecture and safety program.
-Over two years and 82,000+ messages across platforms, one finding became clear: persistent memory failure modes only become visible through extended, authentic use.
+This research began as a longitudinal self-study of sustained human-AI interaction on existing platforms and expanded into a broader architecture and safety program.
+Over two years and 82,000+ messages across 1,000+ conversations, one finding became clear: persistent memory failure modes only become visible through extended, authentic use.
 They cannot be surfaced through short-horizon testing or synthetic benchmarks.
+CAMA, deployed March 2026, is the architectural response to that finding — a provenance-aware persistent-memory system that the longer interaction history was imported into and which has been in continuous daily use since.

 “The person is the dataset.”